stevebargelt/wnba-led-scoreboard/web-admin-plan.md

 Notes
 - Since internet is required for game data, a cloud admin is consistent with the dependency.
 The device keeps the last good config to render even if commands can’t reach it for a short time.

+Next Up (concrete actions)
+- Add Edge Function: onConfigWrite (validate, insert to `configs`, publish APPLY_CONFIG)
+- Define a JSON schema for `configs.content` (mirror of `config/favorites.json`) and validate on backend.
+- Scaffold a minimal Next.js admin with Supabase Auth, devices list, and device detail page that calls the functions above.